jwulf/nestjs-zeebe/README.md

 # NestJS Zeebe Connector (Transport and Client)

-_This version of the package tracks `zeebe-node-next` and is used for testing incoming changes to the library._
+_This version of the package tracks `zeebe-node` and is used for testing incoming changes to the library._

 A zeebe transport and client for NestJS